-• The authority preserve the power to provide assistance in cash as well as in kind in the case of an emergency.
+The authority has the power (through Section 12 of the Social Work (Scotland) Act 1968) to provide assistance in cash as well as in kind in the case of an emergency.
 This remains a different form of assistance to a direct payment (which is now covered under the 2013 Act).